Turn-by-turn navigation

 During navigation, TomTomNavigation

-generates a guidance update after each location change.
-Generated guidance consists of the next instructions, the distance to a maneuver, and an announcement if the distance is within a suitable range.
-The generated guidance is then sent to GuidanceUpdatedListener
+generates guidance updates after each location change.
+These updates include upcoming maneuver instructions, the distance to the next maneuver, and announcements when the distance is within a triggerable range.
+All updates are sent to a GuidanceUpdatedListener

 onInstructionsChanged(List<GuidanceInstruction>)

-is an announcement point with its own message, location, and distance to the instruction point.
+contains a message, geographic location, and distance to the instruction point.
 The shouldPlay

 flag indicates whether announcement should be triggered according to guidelines.